grasslandnetwork/cliptions/tasks/tasks-mvp-production-launch.md

 - [ ] Create the `src/actions/verify_commitments.rs` module.
 - [ ] Move logic from the old `verify_commitments` binary.
 - [ ] Wire it up as the `verify-commitments` subcommand.
+- [ ] **Create tests for the verify-commitments subcommand by moving appropriate tests from the old binary.**
 - [ ] Update `README.md` to document the new `cliptions verify-commitments` command.
 - [ ] Update `Cargo.toml` to version `0.6.5`.
 - [ ] Commit the changes and create a git tag `v0.6.5`.